Your Cart

 Bananas are easy to digest but also high in fiber, with one medium banana containing around 3 grams of fiber for its 105 calories.
 It’s also high in prebiotic fibers that help feed the good bacteria in the gut.

-While you can toss into your breakfast (such as in any of our protein shakes that contain at least 7 grams of fiber), a protein banana bread is another great way to use banana.
+While you can toss into your breakfast (such as in any of our protein shakes that contain at least 7 grams of fiber), a protein banana bread is another great way to use bananas.
 One slice contains 5.3 grams of fiber.

 Speaking of a snack bread, also start making zucchini bread, as zucchini is also a relatively high-fiber veggie.
 One medium-sized zucchini contains around 2 grams of fiber.